Teen suicide: What parents need to know

 What are the warning signs that a teen might be suicidal?

 Warning signs of teen suicide might include:

-- Talking or writing about suicide — for example, making statements such as "I'm going to kill myself," or "I won't be a problem for you much longer"
+- Talking about or hinting at suicide — for example, making statements such as "I''m going to kill myself," or "I won''t be a problem for you much longer"

 - Withdrawing from social contact

 - Changing normal routine, including eating or sleeping patterns